lobocv/blog/content/posts/richer_golang_errors/index.md

 ```

-These error codes can also be translated directly to HTTP / gRPC specifications
+These error codes can also be translated automatically to HTTP / gRPC specifications
 (see [ecosystem/http](https://github.com/lobocv/simplerr/ecosystem/http) and
 [ecosystem/grpc](https://github.com/lobocv/simplerr/ecosystem/grpc) packages).
 In the case of gRPC, an interceptor (middleware)
 allows us to handle this translation automatically via an interceptor.